nakim97/dailythought/README.md

 # iThought
+https://ithoughtbot.herokuapp.com/

 A fullstack CRUD application with User Authentication/Authorization where users can post their thoughts,share with other users, and comment on eachother's posts.

-## DEMO
-https://ithoughtbot.herokuapp.com/

-Test trial account if you don't wish to create your own account:

-Username: demo

-Password: demo

 ## Tech Stack
 Front End : HTML, CSS, JavaScript (EJS), BootStrap